Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 #### Tile Combiner Settings to Load

-Default radio button— If selected, loads in the script settings saved in *UDIM Tile Combiner Script for Photoshop Library Scripts Only/DefaultSettings.js*.
+Default radio button— If selected, loads in the script settings saved in *UDIM Tile Combiner Script for Photoshop Library Scripts Only/DefaultSettings.js*. *DefaultSettings.js* is never written to by the script, but can be edited by the user to change default settings.

 Previous Session radio button— If selected, loads in the script settings saved in *UDIM Tile Combiner Script for Photoshop Library Scripts Only/PreviousSessionSettings.js*. *PreviousSessionSettings.js* is written to at the end of each complete script run, saving the script settings used.